iimanhodzic/iimanhodzic.github.io/README.md

 Frontend: HTML, CSS, JavaScript
 Backend: Firebase
-Plans for the future:

-Adding authentication for user accounts
-Code optimization and application performance improvement How to contribute to the project:
+How to contribute to the project:

 If you want to contribute to this project, feel free to clone the repository and send me a pull request.
 All suggestions and contributions are welcome!